madanakrishnanmasai/webiste-clone/README.md

 # UPGRAD CLONE

-This is repository is a clone of the website https://www.upgrad.com/.
+This repository is a clone of the website [upgrad](https://www.upgrad.com/)

 # Installation

-Pull the repo navigate to upgrad-clone final.
-Open Index.html
+Pull the repo navigate to the folder upgradClone final and Open Index.html

 ## Tech Stack Used
 1. HTML